Enjoy a cracking day out at Beamish this Easter with lots of egg-citing activities happening at the museum.

 - If you’re visiting us on Easter Sunday, head to the dentist’s waiting room in The Town, where you can decorate an egg, and on Easter Monday we’ll be rolling the eggs in The Town park at 11am, 2pm, 3pm and 4pm.
 Whose will go the furthest?

-- Our 1940s Farm will be making carrot lollies (a real treat!) and getting all crafty with Easter cards and rabbit finger puppet making from 15th to 17th April!
+- Our 1940s Farm will be making carrot lollies (a real treat!) and getting all crafty with Easter cards and rabbit finger puppet making.

 Hop along to the museum to find out how Easter was celebrated in the 1820s, 1900s and 1940s!
 There’s plenty to see and do.